 - Medical Support – Detoxification can be life-threatening.
 You’ll be in safe hands with a healthcare team to keep you healthy.

-- Protection for the family – It can be very difficult for friends and family to see a loved one at an early recovery.
+- Protection for the family – It can be very difficult for friends and family to see a loved one in an early recovery.
 They are spared, having watched the roller coaster from rapid recovery with minimal touch.

 The Benefit Of Outpatient Treatment: